Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What is a car manufacturer warranty?

-Car warranties are usually expressed as a number of years and miles, with the warranty expiring once either milestone has been reached.
-For example, a warranty of three years or 100,000 miles would expire three years after the date of purchase or after you’ve driven 100,000 miles — whichever comes first.
+Car warranties are usually expressed as a number of years and kilometres, with the warranty expiring once either milestone has been reached.
+For example, a warranty of 3 years or 100,000 kilometres would expire 3 years after the date of purchase or once you’ve driven 100,000 kilometres – whichever comes first.

 How do car manufacturer warranties compare?